Shahablo/medcodepro/GroupProject/Docs/ProjectPlan.md

   - If exit criteria is not met, we will need to cancel the project or revise the scope of the project

-**Deliverable 3 (due 3/12/2023)**
+**Deliverable 3 - Construction Phase (due 3/12/2023)**

-> Construction Phase- Here this is where most of the development of the prototype will occur.
+> This is where most of the development of the prototype will occur.
 Here we will shift from intellectual property development to project development.

 - **Entry Criteria:**